-The specialty crop industry in Santa Rosa County includes production of fresh fruits, fresh vegetables, and nuts on small acreages, generally of 5 acres or less.
+The specialty crop industry in Santa Rosa County includes production of fresh fruits, fresh vegetables, and nuts on small acreages, generally of 15 acres or less.
 There are many issues affecting new and seasoned producers, such as business and marketing planning, food safety regulations, pesticide use regulations and licensing, labor challenges, and changing production technologies and practices.
-A five-part, weekly Small Farm School instructed beginning farmers on fruit and vegetable production practices and whole farm management.
+Two Small Farm Schools instructed beginning farmers on fruit and vegetable production practices and whole farm management.